averycrespi/vtt-bridge/README.md

 ## FAQ

-**Help, the buttons on Dungeon Master's Vault aren't working!**
+> Help, the buttons on Dungeon Master's Vault aren't working!

 Make sure that you clicked the `www` link.
 The URL should end with `?frame`.

-**Why does VTT Bridge need to "Access your data for www.dungeonmastersvault.com and app.roll20.net"?**
+> Why does VTT Bridge need to "Access your data for www.dungeonmastersvault.com and app.roll20.net"?

+On Dungeon Master's Vault, the extension adds event listeners to the roll buttons.

+On Roll20, the extension runs commands in the game chat.

-VVT Bridge needs to add buttons to Dungeon Master's Vault and enter chat messages on Roll20.
-VTT Bridge will not make any changes to your content or account on either site.
+VTT Bridge will *never* make any changes to your account or your content on either site.

-**Do I need to have any specific content on Roll20?**
+> Do I need to have any specific content on Roll20?

-No. Any Dungeon Master's Vault content (including homebrew) will work, regardless of your Roll20 content.
+No. All Dungeon Master's Vault content (including homebrew) will work, regardless of your Roll20 content.

-**Do I need to have a Plus/Pro subscription on Roll20?**
+> Do I need to have a Plus/Pro subscription on Roll20?

 No. VTT Bridge works with a basic (free) Roll20 account.

 The extension will not generate any subscriber-only commands.

+> How can I use VTT Bridge with my personal Dungeon Master's Vault server?

+VTT Bridge does not officially support personal Dungeon Master's Vault servers.

+However, you can follow the instructions in [DEVELOPERS.md](DEVELOPERS.md) to create your own version of the extension.

-**I found a bug!
-What should I do?**
+> I found a bug!
+What should I do?

 [Open an issue](https://github.com/averycrespi/vtt-bridge/issues/new/choose), select "Bug report", then complete the issue template.